SciML/DiffEqDocs.jl/docs/src/solvers/ode_solve.md

 - `KuttaPRK2p5` - A 5 parallel, 2 processor explicit Runge-Kutta method of 5th order.

 These methods utilize multithreading on the `f` calls to parallelize the problem.
-This requires that simultanious calls to `f` are thread-safe.
+This requires that simultaneous calls to `f` are thread-safe.

 #### Explicit Strong-Stability Preserving Runge-Kutta Methods for Hyperbolic PDEs (Conservation Laws)